kalisio/kano/docs/guides/advanced-usage.md

 })
 // React to right-click (similar for others events like mouseover, mouseout, mousemove) postRobot.on('contextmenu', (event) => {
-  const { latitude, longitude, feature, layer } = event.data
+  const { latitude, longitude, feature, layer, containerPoint } = event.data
+  const { x, y } = containerPoint
   if (feature) {
     // The event targets a feature from a layer
   } else {